-CONTREMSATION ALIGNED WITH PERFORMANCE
+COMPENSATION ALIGNED WITH PERFORMANCE

 The Compensation Committee believes that executive compensation should be designed to deliver competitive pay when performance targets are achieved, and when business results exceed targets, executives should share in those rewards based on their efforts.
 If the Company does not achieve established performance goals, the executive team should receive pay that reflects that lower achievement.
-We believe this pay for performance alignment is working as realized pay for 2022 was above target levels due to exceeding pre-set, target-performance goals.
+We believe this pay for performance alignment is working as realized pay for 2023 was above target levels due to exceeding pre-set, target-performance goals and strong shareholder returns.
+The Company delivered 2023 net production well above initial expectations while staying within its capital expenditures expectations.
+The 2023 development program led to meaningful adjusted free cash flow generation, and after adjusting for cash flow utilized for attractive discretionary acreage acquisitions, Gulfport allocated approximately 99% of adjusted free cash flow to repurchasing our common stock during 2023.
+All of this was achieved while maintaining our strong balance sheet, ample liquidity and financial leverage below one times.
+The Company's accomplishments were realized by the investment community and Gulfport's 2023 compensation peer group average appreciation of 0.2%.

 The majority of our current NEO's total compensation is dependent on the successful achievement of Company results as measured by either short-term incentive plan metric achievement or achievement of performance measures and stock price appreciation of the Company's common stock.
-The target total direct compensation of our NEOs is largely influenced by pay-at-risk or variable compensation, tying the pay of the executive to the Company's performance and share price of the Company's common stock.
-Short-term incentive plan targets for 2022 were exceeded, resulting in actual awards to executives that were higher than target amounts and demonstrating the alignment between performance and pay.
+The target total direct compensation of our NEOs is largely influenced by pay-atrisk or variable compensation, tying the pay of the executive to the Company's performance and share price of the Company's common stock.
+Short-term incentive plan targets for 2023 were exceeded, resulting in actual awards to executives that were higher than target amounts and demonstrating the alignment between performance and pay.